ashupn10/DomTask1/README.md

 # DomTask1
-This is the project of previous intro in webd
+This is the project of first assignment in Dom manipulation